 - To think critically and master the challenges that come with being leaders in the public sector.

 Established in 2001, MLI has quickly become a who's who of emerging Hispanic leaders in the metropolitan Chicago and every year it actively recruits for the next class of Latino leaders.
-UNO has always created new avenues of public leadership; engaging Latinos toward civic action.
-More than ever, we also have a responsibility to train new leaders - to develop them to be more than just angry activists, satisfied with rhetorician symbolism.
+UNO has always created new avenues of public leadership and engaged Latinos toward civic action.
+More than ever, we have a responsibility to train new leaders - to develop them to be more than just activists, satisfied with rhetorician symbolism.
 Our job is to help new leaders generate results rather than frustration; to keep them from becoming disillusioned by the public decision-making process, or worse, disengaged from it altogether.

-As you read through the following pages of UNO's newest MLI Directory, keep in mind that this impressive group represents only a small sample of the potential of Metropolitan Chicago's Latino community.
+As you read through the following pages of UNO's newest MLI Directory, keep in mind that this impressive group represents only a small sample of the potential of metropolitan Chicago's Latino community.
 We invite you to apply for the MLI program.